rhybrillou/tektoncd-catalog/task/rhacs-deployment-check/4.0/README.md

 ## Workspaces

 - **source**: A [Workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md) containing the deployment manifest.
 - **roxctl-config**: An [optional workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md#optional-workspaces) containing the configuration for roxctl.
 Used to authenticate with the remote central using short-lived tokens.
-The content of this worksapce is ideally populated by a rhacs-m2m-authenticate TaskRun.
+The content of this workspace has to be populated by a rhacs-m2m-authenticate TaskRun.
 This workspace is mutually exclusive with the `rox-api-token-auth` workspace.
 - **rox-api-token-auth**: An [optional workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md#optional-workspaces) containing a rox token file.
 Used to authenticate with the remote central.
 It is **strongly** recommended that this workspace be bound to a Kubernetes `Secret`.
 This workspace is mutually exclusive with the `roxctl-config` workspace.

 ## Usage